tomrittervg/crypto-usability-study/README.md

 ## Approaches

 When comparing between a business card and a screen, the subject will have a specified number of seconds to complete the comparison and give an answer.
 In this approach, the subject knows (or it is otherwise obvious to them) that we are testing how well they can compare the fingerprint.
-We will try to figure out an appropriate amount of time to give them by performing some preliminary testing.

-When comparing aloud between two participants, we will give them as much time as they wish, but it will be between two participants and we will otherwise not interfere.
+When comparing aloud between two participants it will be between two participants and we will otherwise not interfere except to impose a time limit.
 One will have a fingerprint on a business card, the other will have a fingerprint on a screen.
 They will talk to each other over cell phones, and the one with a screen will give us an answer when they are satisfied they have made a dtermination.
+We will try to figure out an appropriate amount of time to give them by performing some preliminary testing.

 When comparing between two participants on the phone the tester will measure, in addition to a correct or incorrect determination, how many times the participants asks the other to repeat the last token, slow down, or otherwise change how they're reciting it.
+They will also stop the clock when the participants make a determination prior to the time limit expiring.

 ## Error Rates